Bed Bug Attorney Servicing Washington, D.C.

 If you are dealing with a bed bug infestation in Washington, D.C., and suspect that the negligence of your landlord, hotel manager, or a pest control company may be to blame, turn to the experienced and aggressive bed bug attorneys of Whitney, LLP for help.
 Our personal injury law firm is heavily focused on bed bug litigation, giving our team cutting-edge insights into these cases and how to approach them.
 We will fight tirelessly to secure compensation for your medical bills, property damage, and other losses you have incurred due to the bed bug infestation.
-To set up a free legal consultation, contact Whitney, LLP online, or call our law offices today at (410) 583-8000.\
+The Whitney law firm has recovered over $10 million for our clients in bed bug cases.
+Here is what our clients have to say about us.
+Attorney’s fees and case expenses are paid from only from compensation we recover for you.

 Filing a Bed Bug Claim or Lawsuit in Washington, D.C.